Shana12345/QAC-group-project/README.md

 + Deploying frontend (Angular js) and backend (Restful API) applications.
 + The general outline of this project was to use all the concepts learnt out to this point, design and implement a solution for automating the deployments and development workflows for the projects that is linked below:

-**Frontend and backend for client application** https://github.com/spring-petclinic/spring-petclinic-rest
+**Backend of the client's application: ** https://github.com/spring-petclinic/spring-petclinic-rest

+ **Frontend of the client's application: ** https://github.com/spring-petclinic/spring-petclinic-angular

-As a group of 5 individuals we would have to either use the tools we had been taught during our training such as **Terraform, Kubernetes, Ansible,Jenkins** or utilise other tools that would work in a similar fashion to these justifying why they would be the most preferable for deployment.
+As a group of 5 individuals we would have to either use the tools we had been taught during our training such as **Terraform, Kubernetes, Ansible and Jenkins** or utilise other tools that would work in a similar fashion to these justifying why they would be the most preferable for deployment.

 The deployment of this project would require automated building and re-deployment to testing and live environments upon any GitHub changes, whilst also keeping track of running costs.